-Treatment: Treatment options may include chemotherapy, radiation therapy or biological therapy.
+Treatment may include one or more of the following: chemotherapy, radiation therapy and other drugs known as biological therapy (targeted therapy).
 Blood or bone marrow transplant is reserved for patients at high risk or those with recurrent disease.

 From the Newsdesk